ahseven/OCR-File-Reader/README.md

 ---

 ## 🧩 What this app does
-- Upload handwritten image files and PDF pages
+- Upload image files (with text contents and white background) and PDF pages
 - Preprocess images for better OCR accuracy
 - Extract text using Tesseract-compatible OCR data
 - Save extracted note text to a local SQLite database